hapijs/.github/.github/ISSUE_TEMPLATE.md

 <!--
 We are here to help!

-You do not need to pay to receive support.
-Free community based support is, by its nature, limited to available community members able to help.
+Community based support is, by its nature, limited to available community members able to help.
 Most community support issues are resolved within 2 weeks.

-Before submitting an issue, please review the various support plans available at https://hapi.dev/support/.
-That page includes useful information about faster and free channels to ask questions, as well as priority support options to meet you needs.
+Before submitting an issue, please review the various support options available at https://hapi.dev/support/.
+That page includes useful information about different ways to ask questions.
 -->

-* *which support plan is this issue covered by?* (e.g. Community, Core, Plus, or Enterprise):
 * *is this issue currently blocking your project?* (yes/no):
 * *is this issue affecting a production system?* (yes/no):